skuzzymiglet/feef/README.md

 feef prints and queries rss/atom/json feeds.
 It's very composable with other tools (through stdout)

-feef is currently pre-alpha and constantly evolving.
+feef is currently pre-alpha and constantly evolving (and breaking)

 # installation